 Customized educational content is available upon request.
 Customized charters and itineraries are also available upon request – minimum 1 week; 2-4 weeks or semester-at-sea options.
 Educational institutions may provide their own curriculum and/or integrate theirs with educational content provided by on-board Cuban scientists (in English and/or Spanish) or by the Oceans for Youth Foundation.

-Group Discounts are available for non-profits and educational institutions booking groups of 8 or more.
-After the first 8 bookings, 1 bunk is free-of-charge and each booking after the first 8 is $1000 per passenger, reduced from $2520.
+Group Discounts are available for non-profits and educational institutions booking groups of 10 or more.
+After the first 8 bookings, 1 bunk is free-of-charge and each booking after that is $3000 per passenger, reduced from $3520.
 With 16 bookings, 2 bunks are free-of-charge and after 21 bookings, 3 bunks are free-of-charge.